thi-ng/umbrella-docs-temp/atom.view.view.md

 ## View.view() method

-Like `deref()`<!-- -->, but doesn't update view's cached state and dirty flag if value has changed.
+Like [IDeref.deref()](./api.ideref.deref.md)<!-- -->, but doesn't update view's cached state and dirty flag if value has changed.
 If there's an unprocessed value change, returns result of this sub's transformer or else the cached value.

 \*\*Important:\*\* Use this function only if the view has none or or a stateless transformer.
-Else might cause undefined/inconsistent behavior when calling `view()` or `deref()` subsequently.
+Else might cause undefined/inconsistent behavior when calling `view` or [IDeref.deref()](./api.ideref.deref.md) subsequently.

 <b>Signature:</b>